Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Conclusion

 \section{Conclusion}

-In this study, we proposed a source free domain adaptation method for steady-state visually evoked potential (SSVEP) based brain-computer interfaces (BCIs).
-Our method adapts a deep neural network (DNN) architecture (pre-trained with labeled data from source domains) to a new user (target domain) using only unlabeled target data by minimizing our proposed novel loss function.
+In this study, we proposed a source free domain adaptation method for SSVEP-based BCIs.
+Our method adapts a DNN architecture (pre-trained with labeled data from source domains) to a new user (target domain) using only unlabeled target data by minimizing our proposed novel loss function.
 There are two main terms in the proposed loss function: self-adaptation and local-regularity.
 The self-adaptation term utilizes the pseudo-label strategy.
 The local-regularity term takes advantage of the data structure and forces the DNN to give similar labels to neighboured instances.
-We experimented with commonly used and publicly available two large scale datasets, which are the benchmark and BETA datasets.
-Our method is observed to outperform all the compared alternatives in terms of accuracy and information transfer rate, achieving to the best of our knowledge the best performance within its own category of calibration-free methods.
+We experimented with commonly used and publicly available two large scale datasets, which are the benchmark and BETA datasets, using three different DNN architectures.
+Our adaptation method consistently improves the performance of the pre-trained DNN across different architectures and outperforms all the compared alternatives in terms of accuracy and information transfer rate, achieving to the best of our knowledge the best performance within its own category of calibration-free methods.
 In our design, we specifically prioritized the user comfort by not requiring any calibration or preparation process and allowed an immediate system start.
 Hence, our method can be directly used in plug-and-play manner.
 In this sense, we believe that the presented work strongly promotes the spread of SSVEP-based BCI systems in daily life.